HMRC has reported a jaw-dropping jump in the number of SME R&D Tax Credit claims. But what does this mean for innovation in the age of Coronavirus?

-For thousands of struggling businesses, R&D Tax Credits presents a large and accessible source of cash funding which can help to offset lost revenue.
+For thousands of struggling businesses, R&D Tax Credits presents a large and accessible source of cash funding that can help to offset lost revenue.

 Indeed, R&D Tax Credits are most generous for loss-making companies.
 They can claim 33% of their eligible costs back, instead of the regular 24.7%.

 And there are many reasons why now is the perfect time for businesses to extend their cash runways with R&D Tax Credits.